matt-wigg/matt-wigg/README.md

 - [Connect with Me](#connect-with-me)

 ### Introduction
-Hello, my name is Matt and I am a software engineer who likes to have fun and be productive.
+Hello, my name is Matt, and I am a software engineer who likes to have fun and be productive.
 This is my README.md file where you can learn more about me.

 ### About Me
 - ✈ Originally from England, now living in the USA
-- 👨‍💻 Currently enjoying Next.js 14, Vector databases, and Azure AI Services
+- 👨‍💻 Currently enjoying Next.js, Python, and Cloud Solutions Architecture
-- ⚽ In my free time, I enjoy hiking, camping, surfing, and football (Soccer)
+- ⚽ In my free time, I enjoy hiking, camping, gaming, and football (Soccer)
 - 🐶 I own a Goldendoodle dog named Charles (long live the King!)

 ### Tech Stack & Tools